-The Medieval and Humanist Inspiration for UD’s Living Latin Curriculum
+The Medieval and Humanist Inspiration for UD’s Latin through Stories Curriculum

-One of my main inspirations for UD’s Living Latin curriculum, for which I am currently writing Level 1 (K-4th grade), came from an appendix in a book on St. Ignatius’ Idea of a Jesuit University (1954), by Father George Ganss (1905-2000).
+One of the main inspirations for UD’s Latin curriculum, for which we are currently writing Level 1 (K-4th grade), came from an appendix in a book on St. Ignatius’ Idea of a Jesuit University (1954), by Father George Ganss (1905-2000).

 In this appendix entitled “Historical Sketch of the Teaching of Latin,” Fr.
 Ganss shows that up until the 1700s, and especially during the Middle Ages and Renaissance Humanism, Latin was taught as a living language.
 Early instruction was via the Direct Method and immersion in the language, and only after students “had benefited from four to six years of constant practice in speaking Latin” (p.
 215) did they analyze and dissect sentences and read (and translate) difficult texts.
 I was particularly struck by his argument that the “Grammar Translation” method, now the prevalent method of Latin instruction, did not develop until around the 1600s, and was not a widespread method during the Middle Ages or Renaissance Humanism.